sajibcse68/MyDailyLearn/web-performace/web-performance.md

 - **Cumulative Layout Shift (CLS)** It indicates Visual Stability.
 That means when loading the website the content moves around or, shifting place (Good < 0.1).
 For example: when you reading an article in newspaper a large article appears on top and that article moves down suddenly!

+## Understanding the Browser

+### What Happens when we type any domain/url in browser?

+1. DNS query
+2. TCP connection - 120ms
+3. SSL negotiation - 150ms
+4. HTTP request - uplink
+   - header, body
+5. Server process (backend time) - 200ms to 500ms
+6. HTTP response - downlink
+   - header, body
+7. Browsers HTML parsing
+8. Resource discovery & priority
+   - Absolute expiration date (1.0) e.g. Dec 31, 2023
+   - Relative expiration date (1.1) e.g. 1 week / months
+   - More specs / values
+9. Render (layout, paint)

+### What happens when browser needs a resource?

+1. It checks the cache
+   - Cache MISS: go to the network
+   - Cache HIT:
+     - it's expired - conditional request
+       - Not modified (updated cache header)
+       - OK, new file
+     - it's not expired - we use the file from the cache

+### What is Back/Forward Cache (bfcache)?

+- It keeps your page navigation in memory if the user navigates away
+- It's automatic
+- You shouldn't use unload events, Cache-Control: no-store

 ## MixIn

 #### What is Latency?